bq/botbloq-its/app/api/loms/Readme.md

 **Permissions**:

 **Status Codes**:

 200 OK - Action successfully attempted.
 400 Bad Request - The request contains bad syntax.

 **Input**:
-A JSON lom object.

 **Return**:

-If successful, this action returns: "Added the lom with id: " and the id of the new lom.
+If successful, this action returns a JSON data block containing the information for each LOM.
 If this action is not successful, it returns the error code.

 **POST /botbloq/v1/its/loms/:id/upload**
 -------------